owlburtoe/mc-discord-bot/README.md

 # Crafty Discord Bot

-A Discord slash-command bot for querying and controlling Minecraft servers managed by **Crafty Controller**.
+A Discord slash-command bot for querying and controlling Minecraft servers managed by [Crafty Controller](https://gitlab.com/crafty-controller/crafty-4) on Gitlab.

 This bot supports multiple servers, role-based permissions, and runs cleanly in Docker.